Joel-Peter Witkin: Influences and themes

-Documentary
+Documentary films

 In 2011, filming began on the feature-length documentary, Joel-Peter Witkin: An Objective Eye.
 The film, directed by Thomas Marino, examines Witkin's life and photographs.
 Along with interviews with Witkin, the film includes interviews from gallery owners, artists, photographers, and scholars who share insight into the impact of Witkin's work and influence on modern culture.
 The film was released in 2013.
 It will be part of the permanent collections at the Bibliothèque nationale de France in Paris, and the Biblioteca Nacional de Chile in Santiago, Chile.

 Joel-Peter Witkin: An Objective Eye was first publicly shown in Santiago, Chile at the Biblioteca Nacional de Chile in 2013, as part of the opening of the exhibition, Vanitas: Joel-Peter Witkin en Chile.

 In 2017, a documentary about him and his brother, Jerome Witkin, was made by Trisha Ziff, entitled Witkin and Witkin.